JagodaDawidowska/EquipmentRentalApplication/README.md

 ## General Information
-The application handle accounts for both the rental administrator and the user.
+This application handles accounts for an administrator and a user.
-The systemprovide a way to identify and authenticate users.
-Security "In terms of security, the application utilizes Json Web Tokens.
+The system provides a way to identify and authenticate users.
+In terms of security, the application utilizes Json Web Tokens.
-Tokens expire after 15 minutes and user have to reapeat login process.
+Tokens expires after 15 minutes and user has to repeat login process.

 ## Technologies Used
 - Android Studio - Used for application development
-- Volley - Libirabry for handling network requests
+- Volley - Libary for handling network requests
-- Recycle View - Libary for creating custom views
+- Recycle View - Library for creating custom views
-- JWT - Json Web Token handling for security(Authentycation and authorization)
+- JWT - Json Web Token handling for security (authentication and authorization)
 - Language - Java

 ## Features
-The functionalities the application fulfill:
+The functionalities this application fulfills:
-- Equipment rental and return by the user.
+- equipment rental and return by the user.
-- Monitoring the availability and rentals of equipment.
+- monitoring the availability and rentals of equipment.
-- Generating rental histories for a specific user.
+- generating rental histories for a specific user.
-- Providing feedback to the rental administrator.
+- providing feedback to the rental administrator.
-- Registering new users.
+- registering new users.
-- Adding and removing equipment by the administrator.
+- adding and removing equipment by the administrator.
-- Displaying user information and their reviews.
+- displaying user information and their reviews.

 ## Project Status
-Project is: Close
+Project is: Finished

 ## View
 Activities common for user and admin